 Barbara Becker founded EqualShot in 2002 to help non-profit organizations and foundations deliver their critical messages with maximum impact.

-Barbara's twenty-year career in the non-profit sector has spanned a broad range of organizations including the United Nations, Human Rights First, the Ms. Foundation for Women, the Center for Reproductive Rights, and the Grameen Bank of Bangladesh.
+Barbara's twenty-year career in the non-profit sector has spanned a broad range of organizations including the United Nations, the World Bank, Human Rights First, the Ms. Foundation for Women, the Center for Reproductive Rights, and the Grameen Bank of Bangladesh.
 She has worked in Asia, Africa, the Middle East and Latin America on human rights, education, environment, microfinance and women's health issues.